hean01/castio/README.md

 What is _cast.io_?

- - a headless service with and RESTless webapi provided for client interaction.
+ - a headless service with a RESTless webapi provided for client interaction.
- - developed using C and libevent for a asynchronous service.
+ - developed using C and libevent for asynchronous usage.
  - service which hosts javascripts plugins named providers which sources media to be casted to your chromecast connected displays.